0409 661 342 contact@cooeetours.com.au Brisbane HQ

 Frequently Asked Questions

-Approximately 12–13 hours door to door, including comfortable travel from Melbourne and around 5–6 hours exploring the national park.
+Approximately 12–13 hours door to door.
+Pickup is from central Melbourne hotels around 7:30 AM with return at 8:30–9:00 PM, including comfortable travel and 5–6 hours exploring the national park.

 Grampians Wildlife

 The Grampians supports one of the richest concentrations of wildlife in Victoria.
-With diverse habitats ranging from eucalyptus forests to rocky outcrops and grasslands, encounters with native animals are a highlight of every visit.
+With diverse habitats ranging from eucalyptus forests to rocky outcrops and grasslands, encounters with native animals are a highlight of every visit — especially in Halls Gap village, where kangaroos and emus are reliable daily sightings.

 Eastern Grey Kangaroos